MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 Luyendijk's list of check marks is incomplete.
 His book fails to mention several privileges that significantly affect a person's opportunities and position.
 For instance: Being cisgender, being able-bodied and without chronic illnesses, having no discernable religion.
 People with seven check marks who are transgender, use a wheelchair, can't work for more than five hours a day or always wear a yarmulke will still have fewer opportunities to "play boss".

+The 7 vinkjes are not a causal mechanism.
+They are a heuristic — a list of markers that tend to co-occur among those who occupy positions of power.
+The list's function is to make visible a pattern of privilege that is otherwise difficult to see.
+It is not a measured variable, and it does not explain how the privilege is reproduced.
+The mechanisms that reproduce the privilege are the ones this paper documents elsewhere: the compliance continuum, the fraternity gatekeeper, the kruiwagen network, the welfare fraud legislation, the DUO algorithm.
+The 7 vinkjes name the pattern.
+The doctrine produces it.
+The legislation and policy enforce it.

 The 7 vinkjes are not merely a description of privilege.
 They are the operating system of the moral hierarchy.
-Those who possess all seven can afford to be honest because their position is secured by social capital.
-Those who lack them are systematically disadvantaged and, when they attempt to navigate the system, are met with suspicion.
+Those who possess the markers Luyendijk identifies are disproportionately likely to occupy positions where their social capital secures their standing.
+Those who lack the markers are disproportionately likely to face the structural disadvantages the paper documents.
 The student in Scenario C likely possesses most or all of the 7 vinkjes.
 The student in Scenario B likely does not.

 The moral hierarchy converts structural exclusion into personal failure.
-The excluded student is not told that the system was designed to exclude them; they are told that they did not work hard enough, did not plan well enough, did not choose the right programme.
+The excluded student is not told that the system is designed to exclude them — designed through legislation and policy brought forth from doctrine.
+They are told that they did not work hard enough, did not plan well enough, did not choose the right programme.
 The moral narrative is the final instrument of exclusion: it makes the excluded complicit in their own exclusion by convincing them it was their choice.

 The same logic applies to the fraternity gatekeeper.
 The student who is excluded from the network rent is not told that the network is gated by compliance.
 They are told that they simply did not find a room.
 The compliance price—the hazing, the ranking, the informal economies—is not presented as a price.
 It is presented as "student life," as "tradition," as "belonging."
 The student who declines to pay it is not told that they have declined to pay it.
 They are told that they failed to secure housing.

 ---

-## 10. Kruiwagen Culture: The Labour Market as a Closed Network
+## 11. Kruiwagen Culture: The Labour Market as a Closed Network

 The moral hierarchy is reinforced by the **kruiwagen** culture—the Dutch term for getting a job or privilege through connections.
 Dutch labour market experts keep talking about a "matching problem."
 But the real problem is one rarely named: **Kruiwagen culture**.
 Jobs arranged through closed circles, quiet referrals, and opportunities handed "onder het tafel" (under the table).
 Call it what it is: **NEPOTISM dressed up as normal hiring**.